Allergic rhinitis is the way some people respond to outdoor or indoor allergens:

 Antihistamines are generally categorized as first and second generation.
 First-generation antihistamines, which include diphenhydramine (Benadryl, generic) and clemastine (Tavist, generic) cause more side effects (such as drowsiness) than most newer second-generation antihistamines.
 For this reason, second-generation antihistamines are generally preferred and recommended over first-generation antihistamines.

 Here are some notes of caution when taking any antihistamine:

 Second-generation antihistamines are sometimes referred to collectively as nonsedating antihistamines.
 However, cetirizine (Zyrtec, generic) and the nasal spray antihistamines (Astelin, Patanase) may cause drowsiness when taken at recommended doses.
 Loratadine (Claritin, generic) and desloratadine (Clarinex) can cause drowsiness when taken at doses exceeding the recommended dose.

 Brand Names.
 Second-generation antihistamines in pill form include:

-Second-generation antihistamines in nasal form are as good as or better than the oral forms for treatment of seasonal allergic rhinitis.
-However, they can cause drowsiness, and are not as effective for allergic rhinitis as nasal corticosteroids.
+Second-generation antihistamines in nasal form are as good as, or better than the oral forms for treating seasonal allergic rhinitis.
+However, they can cause drowsiness, and they are not as effective for allergic rhinitis as nasal corticosteroids.
 Nasal spray antihistamines are available by prescription and include:

 Side Effects and Precautions.